-- A. All culverts should be labeled on the plans as "existing", "proposed", or "to be extended". - B. Plans shall show boundaries and acreages of tributary areas contributing runoff to each proposed or existing culvert on the proposed site. - C. Proposed or extended culverts with tributary areas exceeding 2 square miles must be approved by both the Drain Commissioner and the Michigan Department of Environmental Quality.
-A copy of the permit obtained from the MDEQ must be submitted to the St. Clair County Drain Commissioner.
-Culverts with tributary areas of less than 2 square miles must be approved by the St. Clair County Drain Commissioner.
-Proposed or extended culverts may also require the approval of the St. Clair County Road Commission and/or the Michigan Department of Transportation (MDOT). - D. The Rational Method shall be used to determine the peak design flow for the culvert, if the tributary area to the culvert is less than 20 acres.
+- A. All culverts should be labeled on the plans as "existing", "proposed", or "to be extended". - B. Plans shall show boundaries and acreages of tributary areas contributing runoff to each proposed or existing culvert on the proposed site. - C. Proposed or extended culverts on established county drains must be approved by the Drain Commissioner.
+Proposed or extended culverts may also require the approval of the Michigan Department of Environment, Great Lakes & Energy (EGLE), the St. Clair County Road Commission and/or the Michigan Department of Transportation (MDOT).
+Copies of permits obtained from other agencies must be submitted to the St. Clair County Drain Commissioner. - D. If the tributary area to a culvert is less than 20 acres, the Rational Method shall be used to determine the peak design flow for the culvert.
 For larger tributary areas, the SCS Method shall be used.
-The runoff coefficients used should be consistent with those in Table J-1, and selected to reflect the future land use of the tributary area. - E. All culverts shall be designed using standard nomographs for inlet and outlet control conditions.
-Calculations of the 10-year and 100-year headwater elevations for all culverts thus designed shall accompany the final plans.
-(See Example J-3, Culvert Design Calculations.) - 1.
+The runoff coefficients used should be consistent with those in Table J-1, and selected to reflect the future land use of the tributary area. - E. All culverts shall be designed for inlet and outlet control conditions.
+Calculations of the 10-year and 100-year headwater elevations shall accompany the final plans (see Appendix N for Example Culvert Design Calculation). - 1.
 The 10-year headwater elevation of each culvert shall not exceed an elevation one foot below the road or driveway centerline elevation.
 The backwater shall not extend beyond the limits of the proprietor's property. - 2.
-The 100-year headwater elevation of each culvert may overtop the road or driveway centerline elevation, but must remain below proposed finish floor elevations of all nearby existing and proposed structures. - 3.
-The tailwater elevation assumed for each culvert should be estimated as the normal depth of the peak flow in the downstream channel, unless the tailwater is influenced by the headwater of another downstream culvert or the confluence of another watercourse. - F. Wing walls, headwalls, end sections, and all other culvert extremities shall be designed to ensure the stability of the surrounding soil, and to meet the requirements of other governing agencies (e.g. St. Clair County Road Commission, MDOT, MDEQ) - G. Roadways over culverts or bridges may be required to be paved or designed in such a way as to prevent the erosion of road material into the established drain or watercourse. - H. The following data shall be provided for all proposed or extended culverts: - Length - Diameter
+The 100-year headwater elevation of each culvert may overtop the road or driveway centerline elevation, but must remain below proposed finish floor elevations of all nearby existing and proposed structures. - The tailwater elevation assumed for each culvert should be estimated as the normal depth of the peak flow in the downstream channel, unless the tailwater is influenced by the headwater of another downstream culvert or the confluence of another watercourse. - F. Wing walls, headwalls, end sections, and all other culvert extremities shall be designed to ensure the stability of the surrounding soil, and to meet the requirements of other governing agencies (e.g. St. Clair County Road Commission, MDOT, EGLE). - G. Roadways over culverts or bridges may be required to be paved or designed in such a way as to prevent the erosion of road material into the established drain or watercourse. - H. The following data shall be provided for all proposed or extended culverts: - Length - Diameter